hafsa-ali-data-analyst/olist-ecommerce-data-analysis/README.md

 - **SQLite Online:** Used as the SQL analysis environment because it allowed the cleaned CSV files to be imported and analyzed quickly without additional database setup.
 - **Power BI:** Used to create the final interactive dashboard and communicate the most important findings.

+## AI-Assisted Development
+ChatGPT was used selectively to assist with complex Python/Pandas coding and debugging during the data preparation process.
+All generated suggestions were reviewed, tested and adapted as part of the final implementation.

 ## Data Cleaning & Preparation
 The original Olist dataset contains multiple related CSV files covering customers, orders, order items, products, sellers, payments, reviews, geolocation and category translation.
 Python and Pandas were used to:
 - Inspect datasets and missing values.
 - Identify and remove duplicate records where appropriate.